 In 1944, Curtis Springer, a radio evangelist from Los Angeles, decided that he would reinvent the area formally known as Soda Springs by turning the mineral springs found there into the basis for a resort.
 After filing a mining claim with the government, he got permission to use the lands (under false pretenses) and called it Zzyzx because he wanted to have the last word in the dictionary.

 He hired several workers to help him create his resort, developed an area for people to stay, and imported various types of plants to add to the atmosphere.
 From there, his resort took off and brought people from all over to try his fake medicines and experience the “relaxation and healing” that he provided.
-In the 1970’s the government realized what he was doing on the land he claimed to have got for mining and kicked him and his followers out.
-Thus the land was taking over and eventually given to the CSU system which runs it now as a desert research center.
+In the 1970s the government realized what he was doing on the land he claimed to have got for mining and kicked him and his followers out.
+Thus the area was taken over and eventually given to the CSU system, which runs it now as a desert research center.

 I saw some other cars but did not see any other people the entire time I was there.

 The first thing I went to see was the famous lake.
 If you look this place up online, all of the pictures will show this lake with its rock island in the middle.
 There is a short path that takes you around the lake, and that has information for you to read on the area.

 After that, I just walked around and explored, with many of the places being closed up and not accessible.
 Here are some of my favorite pictures.

 My favorite shot by far was this one of the old swing set, just looking very post-apocalyptic.

 When I returned in 2017, it was much more lively than the first visit.
 There were three or four other cars in the parking lot, people walking around, and even people that looked like they may be renting a room here or something.